Pearls Before Swine by Stephan Pastis for September 13, 2020

 2. Aoh14gil5kyllh c33ecouvng7q6zd5vfcqe16sligugxa

-MatthewHecht about 4 years ago
+MatthewHecht over 4 years ago

 Perfect description of the news.